ben-newman-0/sensor-mqtt-containers/rtl_433/README.md

 ```

 - `CONTAINER_NAME` should be set to a unique name for the container instance (e.g. *rtl_433*)
-- `--privileged` is required so the container can access USB on the Pi
+- `--privileged` is required so the container can access USB on the host
-- `--restart=unless-stopped` is recommended ensures the container restarts if the Pi (or Docker) is rebooted
+- `--restart=unless-stopped` is recommended to ensure the container restarts if the host (or Docker) is rebooted
 - `RTL_433_SWITCHES` is optional and can be any switch(es) that can be passed to rtl_433